CyberMiles/blog/content/post/20190625-CMT-staking-en.md

 categories: ["en"]
 ---

 CyberMiles App (formerly CMT Wallet)3.0 is officially launched, and the mobile App staking CMT function is now enabled!
-Now users can use the CyberMiles APP to stake their CMTs to validators (supernodes) to get block revenue.
+Now users can use the CyberMiles App to stake their CMTs to validators (supernodes) to get block revenue.
 Come and download [here](http://onelink.to/v248ze)!

 Based on the current stake of the whole network, now that the stake 10,000 CMT, the compensation rate is 30%, the block income that can be obtained in one year is 1515 CMTs.
 This data is calculated at the block height 1,948,355.
 ![](/images/20190625-CMT-staking-03.png)